bialatoheeb/Rational-Approximation-of-the-Prabhakar-Function/README.md

 # Rational-Approximation-of-the-Prabhakar-Function

-This python script implements a rational approximation of the Prabhakar function (three parameter Mittag Leffler function).
+This jupyter notebook implements a rational approximation of the Prabhakar function (three parameter Mittag Leffler function).
 For a detailed discussion of the approximation method, we refer the reader to [1].

 The notebook test.ipynb contains several test with some known functions and equalities, and others that compare our results with the optimal parabolic contour (OPC) algorithm of Garrappa [2].